-Depending on the size of your company, and the number of social media posts it has, it can be a huge undertaking.
+Depending on the size of your company and the number of social media posts it has, measuring sentiment can be a huge undertaking.
 A comprehensive review might include reading through each and every post and assigning a numerical score based on the tone of each post.

 Four Ways You Can Use Social Sentiment

-Dealing with a Crisis: Social sentiment can clue you into signs that indicate dramatic shifts in your brand's health.
+- Deal With a Crisis: Social sentiment can indicate dramatic shifts in your brand's health.
 A spike in negative posts about your brand might indicate a developing crisis that needs to be addressed quickly.
-Your public relations department can use social sentiment tools to find the root of the problem and establish a crisis communications plan to counter the negativity.
+Your public relations department can use your brand's sentiment tools to find the root of the problem and develop a plan to counter the negativity.

-Researching the Competition: Social sentiment is a useful tool to find out how your product or brand is perceived compared to your competitors.
-Once you understand your competitors' respective sentiments, you can strategize ways to enhance the conversation about your brand or appeal more successfully to your target market.
+- Research the Competition: Doing a comparison of different brands' sentiments can show how your product or brand is perceived compared to your competitors.
+Once you understand your competitors' respective sentiments, you can strategize ways to improve the conversation about your brand or appeal more successfully to your target market.